Quand

 There

-also was Le Batucada, the Brazilian club where we danced
+also was Le Club Batucada, the Brazilian club where we

-the batucada (of course) and other exotic dances like the bossa
+danced the batucada (of course) and other exotic dances like the

-nova.
-With Patrick, a friend, I often visited "La payotte"
+a friend, I often visited "La paillotte" (rue

-and "Le crocodile", the jazz clubs where they
+"Le crocodile", the jazz clubs where they played

 record changer TD-224